I think you’ll agree with me when I say:

 It’s time to stop procrastinating and start completing your tasks as early as possible.

 20. START ORGANIZING VERTICALLY

-A very smart one of the habits of extremely organized people is they way they organize vertically, rather than horizontally.
+A very smart habit of organized people is the way they organize vertically, rather than horizontally.

-When organizing strictly horizontally, you run out of space all too quickly and things become cluttered looking.
-What we seem to forget is that there is a whole world of organizing potential just out of our reach.
+When we organize our homes horizontally, we run out of space quite quickly and our homes start to look quite cluttered.
+What we’re forgetting is that there is a whole world of organization potential right out of our reach.
 (Thankfully, with the help of a stool, we can reach it).